grimereaper7471/Hand_gesture_project/README.md

 This will install all need files and derectorys however opencv seems to have a strange bug so make it work simple unistall it and reinstal it using `pip uninstall opencv-python` `pip install opencv-python`

 to test if it works simple run ever the hand detection.py or the hand classification.py

+### How to delete pipenv:

+Use the terminal `cd` to the location of the pipenv file and write this in the termail, this will delete all active pipenvs with in that location`pipenv --rm`

+After that do as show above in the github document file so that any changes will be done to the code would be done within the pipenv.